vamsichekuri-9/NLP_Sentiment-Analysis/README.md

 # NLP_Sentiment-Analysis

-**Project Name: Comparitive Sentiment Analysis using Textblob and Vader**
+# Comparitive Sentiment Analysis using Textblob and Vader**

 Using Textblob or Vader (or both) for sentiment analysis.
 There are 1000 positive and 1000 negative processed sentiment analysis text pieces